Everest Base Camp Trek in October 2026

 October is a festive month.
 Dashain, the biggest festival of the Hindus falls during this month.
 During this festival, the different manifestations of Durga, the 'mother' goddess are worshipped.
 The festival which lasts for ten days sees people returning to their native villages and celebrating the festival with their families.
 It's the time of the year when people who live and work away from their homes return to their families to celebrate this joyous occasion.
 Big cities and towns empty out as people rush to their native villages.
 Do note during the last five days of the festival most business establishments, government offices, and public transportation services remain shut.

-In the Khumbu or Everest Region, sometimes the Mani Rimdu Festival celebrated in Tengboche falls in October.
+In the Khumbu or Everest Region, sometimes the Mani Rimdu Festival celebrated in Tengboche, falls in October.
+But this year it is on November 5th, 6th, and 7th of 2026.

 Conclusion